vuestorefront/storefront-ui/src/components/molecules/SfPagination/README.md

 - `next` - Next page link, contains chevron right icon by default.

+- `points` - Showed when the total number of pages is bigger than the visible, default content is three points (...).

 ## Emitted events

 - `change` - Emitted when an pagination link is clicked and